Thoroldvix/WoW-WOTLK-Item-DB/README.md

 I managed to shorten it from 44k rows to 18k.
 There are still some non-tradeable items in this dataset, but it's good enough for me.
 You can narrow it further if you want.

-I also changed original table structure and naming and also changed SQL dialect to Postgresql.
+I also changed original table structure, naming and also changed SQL dialect to Postgresql.

 Dialect that is used in original script is MySQL.